shafu0x/easy-model-zoo/README.md

 **This is still under heavy development.
 APIs WILL still change.**

 Are you also frustrated by the installation process of different models?
 You are tired of Docker and C extensions failing while compiling.
 You just want to try out a new model?
 [I agree!](https://towardsdatascience.com/running-deep-learning-models-is-complicated-and-here-is-why-35a4e325486c) You just found the right place!
+Running deep learning models is [easy](https://medium.com/@selfouly/running-deep-learning-models-is-easy-d6ff7aaacc42) now.

 The only **requirement** of theses models is that they are pip installable.